Facts-And-Fakes/HealthFacts/README.md

-# Facts and Fakes
+# HealthFacts
 **Project Still in Progress**

-The internet has become a popular and fast way of spreading news.
-However, it has also enabled the spread of false information to be even faster.
-Facts and Fakes helps distinguish between "real" and "fake" news.
+In the internet age, people can post information online without going through a rigorous editing process.
+Hence, there is an ever-increasing need to check and evaluate data sources, particularly news items related to health and disease.

+HealthFacts helps distinguish between "real" and "fake" facts related to health.

+HealthFacts is developed as part of another project - Facts and Fakes.
+(Learn more)[]